-Richard Bribiescas is Professor of Anthropology, Ecology & Evolutionary Biology and Deputy Provost for Faculty Development and Diversity.
-He is also a Primary Investigator in the Yale Reproductive Ecology Laboratory.
+Richard G. Bribiescas is the J. Clayton Stephenson/Class of 1954 Professor of Anthropology, former anthropology department chair, and former Vice Provost for Faculty Development and Diversity.
+He holds a secondard appointent in the Department of Ecology and Evolutionary Biology and is a Primary Investigator in the Yale Reproductive Ecology Laboratory.
 His most notable research involves the evolutionary biology and endocrinology of human and comparative life histories, reproduction, aging, and metabolism.
 He has conducted field research among the Ache people of Paraguay as well as populations in Venezuela, Japan, Ecuador, and the United States as well as various species of non-human primates.
-He is presently collaborating with Professors Larry Sugiyama and Josh Snodgrass of the Department of Anthropology at the University of Oregon, as well as Professor Felicia Madimenos of the Department of Anthropology at Queen’s College CUNY on the Shuar Health and Life History Project in Ecuador.

-Professor Bribiescas serves on the editorial board of the American Journal of Human Biology and the Annual Review of Anthropology.
-He is also Associate Editor for the journal Evolution, Medicine, and Public Health.
-Current courses taught by Professor Bribiescas include Human Evolutionary Biology and Life History, as well as graduate seminars in behavioral endocrinology, reproductive ecology, aging, and life history theory.
+Professor Bribiescas serves on the editorial board of the American Journal of Human Biology, is Associate Editor for the journal Evolution, Medicine, and Public Health, and President-Elect of the Human Biology Association.
 Google Scholar list can be found here.